 While Andamans being a beach destination brings thought of Blues and sands coming in your album with your trip memories, here adding Baratang to the travel itinerary can come out to be very fascinating for travelers who want to see the greener version of Andamans.
 Baratang is the home to the Jarawa tribes who are the major inhabitants of this island following the few Ranchi settlers.

-The major attractions at Baratang are The Limestone Caves and Mud Volcano.
-There is another delightful place to see in Baratang that is Parrot Island.
+The major attractions at Baratang are the Limestone Caves and Mud Volcano.
+There is another delightful place to see in Baratang which is Parrot Island.
 But one has to stay back for the night at Baratang to visit Parrot Island.
-We’ll show more detailing on getting to this place in our coming sections of the article.
+We’ll show more detailing on getting to this place in the coming sections of the article.

 Even though Baratang is now growing briskly popular as a tourist destination, still it is considered a remote location.
 The telecom networks are not very good and there are very limited options for restaurants and hotels.

 Government restrooms are available and these are the only option (yet hygienic) while traveling to Baratang.

 On your way to or from Baratang, falls the area of Jirkatang to Middle Strait, here you will pass through the Jarawa Tribe reserve.
 The reserve is controlled and operated by the government for the protection of the Jarawas against diseases from which they do not have natural immunity.
 The government also provides medical aid to these indigenous tribes.
 This is the area where you might get an opportunity of seeing the Jarawa tribes by the roadside.
 But remember, this is not a part of your sightseeing.
 So do not fall prey to the myth that you’ll be taken to visit the Jarawas.
 It is recommended not to offer any food or take pictures of these tribes during this time.
 Interacting with the Jarawa tribe member, giving them food or clicking their pictures is strictly prohibited and is a punishable offense.